Anita Moorjani: Early life and education

 Moorjani was born to Sindhi Indian parents Hargobind (father) and Neelu (mother) Shamdasani in Singapore.
 Shortly after her birth, her family moved to Sri Lanka, and when she was two years old, the family moved to Hong Kong, where she and her older brother Anoop grew up.
 Moorjani and her brother both studied in British schools.
 As an ethnic minority in a majority British school, Moorjani says she was often the victim of bullying.
 Moorjani's parents are Indian, and because of her diverse cultural background, she grew up multilingual, speaking Sindhi, Cantonese, and English simultaneously.
 Moorjani always felt that she was not able to conform with her parents' wishes, who were traditional Indians and had arranged a marriage for her.
 A few days before her arranged wedding, Moorjani ran away.
-Her actions brought great shame upon her family, and for a long time she was later cast out of Hong Kong's Indian community.
+Her actions brought great shame upon her family, and for a long time she was cast out of Hong Kong's Indian community.